Skip to main content

 • Non-main branches store only the latest cache.

-• On merge, the merged branch’s cache is combined with main’s previous commit so subsequent runs on main stay green.
+• On merge, the merged branch’s cache is combined with main’s previous commit so subsequent runs on main keep passing.